Trader’s Notebook

 9:35 a.m.
 New York time

-In any case, wave 5 will have five subwaves.
-When complete, it will will also mark the end of two larger 5th waves in the fractal structure of the chart, and a still larger 3rd wave that began on May 7.
+The 5th-wave uptrend began on June 11.
+When it is complete, it will also be the end of two 5th waves of increasing size within the fractal structure of the chart, and of a still larger 3rd wave that began on February 21.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.